spookykokojunge/DmaCs2Esp/README.md

 You can find these additional files in the compiled version of ulfrisk.

 ## Libraries
-This project depends on leechcore.lib and vmm.lib, which need to be placed in the libs/ folder.
+This project depends on leechcore.lib and vmm.lib, which need to be placed in the DMALibrary -> libs folder.
 For security reasons, precompiled libraries are not included in this repository.

-You can get the necessary files from:
+You can find the .libs in the include folders of both projects:

 LeechCore,
 MemProcFS

 ## Building the Project
 Clone the repository to your local machine.